mavlink/MAVSDK-docs/en/guide/missions.md

 ## Monitoring Progress

-Asyncronously monitor progress using [Mission::subscribe_progress()](../api_reference/classdronecore_1_1_mission.md#classdronecore_1_1_mission_1a3290fc79eb22f899528328adfca48a61), which receives a regular callback with the current `MissionItem` number and the total number of items.
+Asynchronously monitor progress using [Mission::subscribe_progress()](../api_reference/classdronecore_1_1_mission.md#classdronecore_1_1_mission_1a3290fc79eb22f899528328adfca48a61), which receives a regular callback with the current `MissionItem` number and the total number of items.

 The code fragment just takes a lambda function that reports the current status.
-Note that the mission is complete when `current == total`.

 ```cpp
 device.mission().subscribe_progress( [](int current, int total) {